brousalis/preboot-sass/README.md

 # Preboot 2 for Sass

-`preboot-sass` is an Sass-powered version of [Mark Otto's Preboot 2](http://github.com/mdo/preboot), ready to drop right into your Sass powered applications.
+`preboot-sass` is an Sass-powered version of [Mark Otto's Preboot](http://github.com/mdo/preboot), ready to drop right into your Sass powered applications.

 Preboot is a set of variables and mixins that were used as the precursor to Bootstrap.
 To read more about what mixins are included, visit [http://getpreboot.com](http://getpreboot.com/).